hlecates/eco-sort/README.md

 # EcoSort: AI-Powered Waste Classification

 EcoSort is a web-based application that uses computer vision to classify waste materials and provide recycling guidance.
-Built with React and ONNX Runtime Web, it runs entirely in the browser without requiring server-side processing.
+I grew up in a household that took recycling seriously, and even with that background, I learned how confusing, and sometimes daunting, it can be to sort things correctly.
+Will I make the right call?
+Could I be dooming the planet?
+EcoSort is one small step toward making that decision easier: snap a photo and get a clear bin recommendation backed by AI.

 ## Model Architecture